Design arguments are among the more popular non-scriptural arguments put forward by Theists.

-But I want to go more with the philosophical side of the counterargument because I’m of the view of Dysteleology, existence has no telos, no end from purposeful design.
+But I want to go more with the philosophical side of the counterargument because I believe in Dysteleology; existence has no telos, no end from purposeful design.

-The image of a potter and a pot suggests a separation: between Subject and Object,, which is why theists say God is separate, outside space and time (that makes no sense in itself).
-But this image has a number of problems.
+The image of a potter making a pot suggests a separation: between Subject and Object.
+It’s why theists say God is separate, outside space and time (that makes no sense in itself).

-Firstly causality, separate objects are impervious to influence and therefore change.
-By that same token, such objects can’t causally affect any other thing either.
-So if God is separate then he has no ability to affect the cosmos.
+This image has a number of problems; firstly, separate objects are impervious to outside influence and therefore change.
+Such objects can’t causally affect any other thing either.
+So if God is separate from his creation, he cannot affect the cosmos.

 With this metaphor, God cannot be imagined as separate or unchanging; it doesn’t follow the imagery.

 Trees Don’t Need Makers

-Much of our behaviour is not pre-planned.
-Walking down crowded streets, we don’t draw up a route then follow it.
-We navigate that street spontaneously, effortlessly, without thought, instinctually.
+Much of our behaviour needs no plan.
+Walking down a crowded street, we don’t draw up a route, then follow it.
+We navigate that street spontaneously, effortlessly, without thought, and instinctually.
 Our motion is neither designed nor random.
 A spontaneous act needs no design.

 So much of what we do is spontaneously acting at the moment.
 Our subconscious does all of the hard work but never gets the credit.

-In Japanese, it’s called Mushin, ‘no mind’, or no conscious mind, a psychological ‘flow’ state.
-The mastery of a skill is to let go of thought, and plans, they are hindrances.
-We don’t plan how to walk, or talk.
+In Japanese, it’s called Mushin, ‘no mind’, or no conscious mind.
+The mastery of a skill is to let go of thoughts and plans; they’re hindrances.
+Behaviour is not designed but unfolds moment by moment, adapting to circumstances.

-It’s the trained reflexes of sportsmen and women; the action moves so fast that thinking, planning, and designing, would allow them down.
+It’s the trained reflexes of sportsmen and women; the action moves so fast that thinking, planning, and designing would slow them down.

 Trial and error is not design